Rich with resources;

 well accustomed to the ins & outs

-Because the women are the main child raisers, whether they have formal jobs or not.
+Because women are the main child raisers, whether they have formal jobs or not.

-In the rural areas, man are the ones that usually go to work
+In rural areas, man are the ones that usually go to work

 and the women take care of the children, except for a few exceptions where both spouses are working.

-The women take care of the household chores, and
+The women take care of household chores, and

 it is their duty to train their children especially girls to do the chores.

 With a mixture of other cultures, there are some adjustments especially to those that live in the cities.